jvm-graphics-labs/Vulkan/README.md

 ### Basics

 #### [01a - Triangle Verbose](src/main/kotlin/vulkan/basics/01a%20Triangle%20Verbose.kt)
 Basic and verbose example for getting a colored triangle rendered to the screen using Vulkan.
 This is meant as a starting point for learning Vulkan from the ground up.
 A huge part of the code is boilerplate that is abstracted away in later examples.
+Also, there is no type safety through inline classes.

 #### [01b - Triangle](src/main/kotlin/vulkan/basics/01b%20Triangle.kt)
-Boilerplate code gone, 1/3 less code.
+Boilerplate code gone, 1/3 less code, strictly type safety for free thanks to inline classes.

 #### [02 - Pipelines](src/main/kotlin/vulkan/basics/02%20Pipelines.kt)